Table of Contents

 2. Material Choice

-Plastic, aluminum, stainless steel, and specialty materials all cost differently.
-Harder materials often take more time to cut and finish.
-Several 2026 machining guides note that stainless steel and titanium raise tool wear and cycle time compared with aluminum.
+Plastic, aluminum, stainless steel, and specialty materials all price differently.
+Harder materials take more time to cut and finish.
+Stainless steel and titanium raise tool wear and cycle time significantly compared with aluminum — a key reason cost of prototyping a product can vary by 3x or more for similar-looking parts.

 3. Quantity

 One part is expensive per piece.
-Ten parts often cost less per piece because the setup is shared among them.
-One 2026 machining guide says moving from a single prototype to a 100-piece run can reduce per-part cost by about 60 percent.
+Ten parts often cost less per piece because setup is shared.
+Moving from a single prototype to a 100-piece run can reduce per-part cost by roughly 60 percent — which is why prototype cost vs production cost comparisons need to account for run size, not just process.

 4. Process

 3D printing is often cheaper for visual checks.
 CNC machining is common for stronger, more precise parts.
-Tooling methods can be economical later, but the tool adds a major upfront cost.
-Prototype injection molds in 2026 are often quoted at $3,000 to $8,000 for simple aluminum tools, while soft-steel bridge molds can run $8,000 to $20,000.
+When it comes to molded parts, prototype injection molds in 2026 are often quoted at:

 5. Testing

-If the prototype must survive load, vibration, heat, or repeated use, the budget goes up.
-One recent manufacturing article notes that early performance testing helps catch failures before manufacturing and reduces rework and delays.
+If the prototype must survive load, vibration, heat, or repeated use, prototype testing cost goes up.
+One recent manufacturing article notes that early performance testing helps catch failures before manufacturing and reduces expensive rework and delays.

 Prototype automotive work usually costs more because the part often has less room for error.
 Fit, heat, vibration, repeat use, and safety all matter.
 Even a small bracket, housing, or mount may require stronger materials and more thorough testing than a basic consumer sample.